dortania/OpenCore-Install-Guide/config-HEDT/haswell-e.md

    * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM. **Please verify you can disable CFG-Lock, most systems won't boot with it on so requiring use of this quirk**
 * **AppleXcpmCfgLock**: NO
    * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM. **Please verify you can disable CFG-Lock, most systems won't boot with it on so requiring use of this quirk**
-* **AppleXcpmExtraMsrs**: NO
+* **AppleXcpmExtraMsrs**: YES
    * Disables multiple MSR access needed for unsupported CPUs like Pentiums and many Xeons.
-Skylake-X can ignore
+Needs to be enabled for `Emulate` to work correctly
 * **AppleXcpmForceBoost**: NO
    * Forces maximum multiplier, only recommended to enable on scientific or media calculation machines that are constantly under load.
 Main Xeons benifit from this
 * **CustomSMBIOSGuid**: NO